20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Use ship-inspired lighting fixtures.

-Coastal element: Brass or copper light fixtures reminiscent of ship lanterns.
+Coastal element: Brass or copper fixtures that echo ship lanterns tie the whole look together.

 Key characteristics of 1920s coastal kitchens: